 - Bullying is not just one thing.
 It occurs in many different forms with varying levels of severity.
 And it can occur just about anywhere: at school, while participating in sports, or online.
-These are reasons why it can be it so hard to spot.
+These are reasons why it can be so hard to spot.

 It Takes A Team to Bully

 Bullying relies on multiple players taking on different, set roles.
-There are the bullies and their victims, but the majority of people are bystanders, those who witness the bullying behavior.
-Bullies seek active encouragement, like laughing, joining in or showing approval of the bullying, or passive acceptance from these bystanders.
+There are bullies and their victims, but the majority of people are bystanders, those who witness the bullying behavior.
+Bullies seek active encouragement, like laughing, joining in, or showing approval of the bullying, or passive acceptance from these bystanders.
 When bystanders do nothing, the message the bully and the victim both receive is that the bullying behavior is acceptable.
 And often without realizing it, bystanders can make a bullying situation worse by providing an audience or maintaining silence.